TakafumiM/LoLProAnalysis/README.md

 Distribution of 'league' when 'golddiffat15' is missing is the same as the distribution of 'league' when 'golddiffat15' is not missing.

 Alternate Hypothesis:
-Distribution of 'league' when 'golddiffat15' is missing is the same as the distribution of 'league' when 'golddiffat15' is not missing.
+Distribution of 'league' when 'golddiffat15' is missing is not the same as the distribution of 'league' when 'golddiffat15' is not missing.

 Here is the histogram of the test results.
 <iframe
   src="assets/mar1.html"
   width="800"
-  height="600"
+  height="400"
   frameborder="0"
 ></iframe>
 The p-values was 0.026.
 Therefore, I reject the null hypothesis with the 5% significance level.

+Conclusion: Distribution of 'league' when 'golddiffat15' is missing is not the same as the distribution of 'league' when 'golddiffat15' is not missing.

 #### 'result' column
 Null Hypothesis:
 Distribution of 'result' when 'golddiffat15' is missing is the same as the distribution of 'result' when 'golddiffat15' is not missing.

 Alternate Hypothesis:
-Distribution of 'result' when 'golddiffat15' is missing is the same as the distribution of 'result' when 'golddiffat15' is not missing.
+Distribution of 'result' when 'golddiffat15' is missing is not the same as the distribution of 'result' when 'golddiffat15' is not missing.

 Here is the histogram of the test results.
 <iframe
   src="assets/mar2.html"
   width="800"
-  height="600"
+  height="400"
   frameborder="0"
 ></iframe>
 The p-values was 1.
 Therefore, I failed to reject the null hypothesis with the 5% significance level.

+## Hypothesis Testing

+## Framing a Prediction Problem

+## Baseline Model

+## Final Model

+## Fairness Analysis